yugr/sortcheckxx/README.md

 * `SORTCHECK_OUTPUT=path/to/logfile` - write detected errors to file instead of stdout
 * `SORTCHECK_CHECKS=mask` - set which checks are enabled via bitmask (e.g. `mask=0xfffe` would disable the generally uninteresting irreflexivity checks)
+* `SORTCHECK_SHUFFLE=val` - reshuffle containers before checking with given seed;
+  a value of `rand` will use random seed
+  (helps to find bugs which are not located at start of array)

 # Interpreting the error messages